-Awakening Women's potential in Oil ,Gas & Mining
+Awakening Women's potential in Oil ,Gas, Energy & Mining

-Association for Women in Extractives and Energy in Kenya (AWEIK) is an organization that provides women with opportunities for equitable professional and economic development within Kenya’s extractives industry.
+Association for Women in Energy and Extractives in Kenya (AWEIK) is an organization that provides women with opportunities for equitable professional and economic development within Kenya’s extractives industry.

 Our Core Values